-Gunicorn pulls configuration information from three distinct places.
+Gunicorn reads configuration information from five places.

 Lastly, the command line arguments used to invoke Gunicorn are the final place considered for configuration settings.
 If an option is specified on the command line, this is the value that will be used.

 When a configuration file is specified in the command line arguments and in the

 file specified on the command line is used.